MSchmidtCrans/The-ZOO/README.md

 4. Create a button to call statistics on the zoo -Done-

-5. Randomize and fill the subclass properties (name, color etc..)
+5. Randomize and fill the subclass properties (name, color etc..) -Done-

+6. Make a function to autocreate a name upon creating/pushing a new animal -Done-

+7. Create and use a Helper.js file to use with general functions